-I took the shot above with my tripod low to the ground – and my hat pulled down around my ears. 😉 It was a chilly morning, and the wind was vicious… but with a sky like that, I wasn’t going to stay in the car!
+I took the shot below with my tripod low to the ground – and my hat pulled down around my ears. 😉 It was a chilly morning, and the wind was vicious… but with a sky like that, I wasn’t going to stay in the car!
 A long exposure captured the motion of the grass against the dark rocks behind, and provided a dynamic foreground that compliments a brilliant sunrise.

 Of course, you can use these tips any time you are shooting a moving subject – whether it’s windy or not.
 I often use a tripod and a long exposure when I’m photographing waves, too.
 With a shutter speed of a second or two, I can capture the motion of the water as it moves, creating smooth patterns and flow lines.